heejin-yoon/heejin-yoon.github.io/research.md

 <ul>
   <li>
    <div style="margin-bottom: 1em;margin-top: 1em">
-<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4714155" style="font-weight: 700">How Detrimental Was the Pandemic on Commercial Mortgages?
-Unveiling Long-Term Consequences for Retail Sector</a> (with Dayin Zhang).
+<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4714155" style="font-weight: 700">Retail Apocalypse and the Incidence of Loss: Landlord Financial Distress and Tenant Closures</a> (with Dayin Zhang).
   </div>
        <div style="margin-left: 1.5em;margin-bottom: 1em;margin-top: 1em;font-size: 0.9em">
  <details>
    <summary><span style="font-family: Helvetica, Arial, sans-serif;font-weight: 700">Abstract</span></summary>
   <div style="margin-left: 1em;text-align: justify;">
-We investigate commercial mortgages for retail properties following the second wave of the COVID-19 pandemic, employing a novel instrumental variable (IV) strategy.
-Utilizing exogenous geographic variations in COVID-19 spread induced by different rainfall levels during Black Lives Matter (BLM) protests, we find that the spread of COVID-19 results in reduced customer visits to retail stores, leading to a surge in financial distress for retail property owners.
-Subsequently, we observe an increase in business closures in defaulted retail properties in the following year, particularly in areas where tenant eviction moratoriums are not enforced.
-Our findings suggest that (1) the pandemic would lead to a substantial surge of mortgage defaults if there was no debt forbearance; and (2) the financial pressures on landlords with defaulted mortgages lead to more stringent eviction practices against distressed tenants.
-The adverse real impact on local businesses could be alleviated through either debt forbearance or eviction moratorium policies.
+This paper examines how negative retail demand shocks are shared between commercial landlords and tenants, and how eviction protections shift this burden.
+Exploiting plausibly exogenous regional variation in the summer 2020 spread of COVID-19, instrumented by rainfall during Black Lives Matter protests, we show that adverse retail demand shocks transmit to landlords and their lenders through higher delinquency and foreclosure rates on retail mortgages.
+In response, distressed landlords reshuffle their tenant base by evicting in-line stores while retaining anchor tenants, consistent with cutting weaker renters to restore cash flow.
+Where eviction protections are in place, small retailers are shielded and losses remain on leveraged landlords’ balance sheets.
  </div>
  </details>
  </div>